furkan-bulgur/comp306-mackolik/readme.md

 For interpreter if you are using vscode choose the path of .venv as interpreter

-before running create .env and write your database information inside as shown below
+before running create .env file in comp306-mackolik and write your database information inside as shown below.
+Don't put " for strings

 DB_USER=<yourdatabaseusername>
 PASSWORD=<yourpassword>